Maximum 0-1 Timed Matching on Temporal Graphs: Problem Definition

 \section{Problem Definition}

 In this section, we define a 0-1 timed matching for temporal graphs.
 We first define some terminologies related to temporal graphs that we will need.

-For a given temporal graph $\mathcal{G(V, E)}$ with lifetime $\mathcal{T}$, the {\em underlying graph} of $\mathcal{G}$ is defined as the static graph $\mathcal{G}_U(\mathcal{V}, \mathcal{E}_U)$, where $\mathcal{E}_U = \{(u, v)\,|\, \exists t$ such that, $e^t_{uv}$ is an instance of $e_{uv} \in \mathcal{E} \}$.
+For a given temporal graph $\mathcal{G = (V, E)}$ with lifetime $\mathcal{T}$, the {\em underlying graph} of $\mathcal{G}$ is defined as the static graph $\mathcal{G}_U = (\mathcal{V}, \mathcal{E}_U)$, where $\mathcal{E}_U = \{(u, v)\,|\, \exists t$ such that, $e^t_{uv}$ is an instance of $e_{uv} \in \mathcal{E} \}$.
 Next, we define different types of temporal graphs.

-\begin{definition} \textbf{Temporal Tree:} A temporal graph $\mathcal{G(V, E)}$ is a temporal tree if the underlying graph of $\mathcal{G}$ is a tree. \end{definition}
+\begin{definition} \textbf{Temporal Tree:} A temporal graph $\mathcal{G}$ is a temporal tree if the underlying graph of $\mathcal{G}$ is a tree. \end{definition}

-\begin{definition} \textbf{Rooted Temporal Tree:} A rooted temporal tree $\mathcal{G(V, E)}$ rooted at node $r$ is a temporal tree with one node $r \in \mathcal{V}$ chosen as root of the tree. \end{definition}
+\begin{definition} \textbf{Rooted Temporal Tree:} A rooted temporal tree $\mathcal{G = (V, E)}$ rooted at vertex $r$ is a temporal tree with one vertex $r \in \mathcal{V}$ chosen as root of the tree. \end{definition}

 Note that, the underlying graph of a rooted temporal tree is also a rooted tree.
-For any node $v$, let $P(v)$ denote the parent node of $v$ and $child(v)$ denote the set of children nodes of $v$ in the underlying graph of the rooted temporal tree.
-For the root node $r$, $P(r) = \phi$. {\em Depth} of a node $v$ in a rooted temporal tree $\mathcal{G}$ rooted at $r$ is the path length from $r$ to $v$ in $\mathcal{G}_U$. {\em Height} of a rooted temporal tree $\mathcal{G}$ is the maximum depth of any node in $\mathcal{G}$.
+For any vertex $v$, let $p(v)$ denote the parent vertex of $v$ and $child(v)$ denote the set of children vertices of $v$ in the underlying graph of the rooted temporal tree.
+For the root vertex $r$, $p(r) = NULL$. {\em Depth} of a vertex $v$ in a rooted temporal tree $\mathcal{G}$ rooted at $r$ is the path length from $r$ to $v$ in $\mathcal{G}_U$. {\em Height} of a rooted temporal tree $\mathcal{G}$ is the maximum depth of any vertex in $\mathcal{G}$.